 Medical supplies can be obtained through the waiver if the supplies needed are not offered through the Durable Medical Equipment (DME) program (e.g. diapers and formula for individual 21 or older).
-When the medical supplies are not covered by the DME program it is not necessary to first submit a request to the DME program before requesting SMS.
+When the medical supplies are not covered by the DME program it is not necessary to first submit a request to covered through the related Medicaid Program, the services being requested through the NOW must be supported by: